Swing Door (train): Parcel motors CM

+156M was withdrawn from suburban service and reallocated as a spare Parcel Van in 1932, bolstering the Tait fleet of 1-5CM, though it was never coded CM.

 After World War II, the population of Melbourne boomed, and with it the need for increased suburban parcel traffic capacity.
 Consequently, 157ABM was withdrawn from passenger service in 1955 and converted to parcel van 10CM.
-In 1961, 3CM was damaged, so 10CM had a raised cupola added in the middle for viewing of the overhead wiring.
-The design was tweaked in 1962.
-Otherwise, the sides were completely stripped and replaced with a similar style to that of the Tait parcel van fleet, though the car maintained its thinner body of 8 ft 6 in.
-Outward-swinging doors were kept, in three pairs, at spacings which divided the car into four roughly equal sections, although the outer two were partially driver's compartments.
-The guard facility at the raised-roof/pantograph end was retained.
-When complete, 10CM was painted in blue with a thick yellow stripe along the sides, curving to a point in the middle of the ends.
-The number and code was adjacent to the outer sets of doors and, on either side of the middle door, there was advertising for the Victorian Railways' parcel services, identical to the Tait design.
+In 1961, dual-purpose Parcels and Overhead Inspection car 3CM was damaged, so 10CM had a raised cupola added in the middle for viewing of the overhead wiring.

 162ABM, 163ABM and 164ABM were converted in a similar fashion to 155M, with new identities 11CM, 12CM and 13CM respectively, entering service in 1957 (11CM) and 1959 (12CM and 13CM).
 Also in 1959, 155ABM had the controls removed when it was converted to a workmen's sleeper carriage, becoming 70WW, the only motor carriage to be so-converted, and ran in that form until December 1975.

 That left 158ABM and 159ABM as the only double-ended swing door electric cars in passenger service, though not for long.
 They were converted to further parcels coaches as a stopgap measure while 10CM and the repaired 3CM were busy with various electrification works, so the conversions were minimised.
 Instead of a full rebuild, the seats were removed and a walkway down the centre was cut between all the compartment partitions, but the cars did not have the sides replaced, and they stayed red.
 They were recoded to 14CM (1963) and 15CM (1964).
 The pair were withdrawn in 1970 and scrapped in 1971.

 The remaining four Swing Door CMs, 10-13, were kept in service until 1986.

+As at September 1987, 12CM, 13CM and 10CM were stabled with Tait 4CM at Spencer Street's parcels dock.

 10CM is stored at Newport Workshops, awaiting restoration, and 13CM is stored at Moorooduc behind the Mornington Tourist Railway workshops.
 12CM, formerly at Mornington, was moved to Newport as a chassis only in 2017 or 2018, and is being used as spare parts for 93M.
 Its body was scrapped some years prior, due to its poor condition.